On the Injectivity Radius of the Stiefel Manifold: Numerical investigations and an explicit construction of a cut point at short distance: Summary

 \end{gammacode}

-\begin{gammacknowledgement} Two days before the submitting this preprint, by coincidence, we learned about the work of \cite{absil2024ultimate} through personal communication.
+\begin{gammacknowledgement} Two days before the submitting the first preprint of this work, by coincidence, we learned about the work of \cite{absil2024ultimate} through personal communication.
 We would like to thank the authors of \cite{absil2024ultimate}, Pierre-Antoine Absil and Simon Mataigne, for a very stimulating and constructive exchange at the last minute. \end{gammacknowledgement}